Print3M/print3m.github.io/_notes/knowledge/windows/privilege-escalation.md

 Check current privileges: `whoami /priv`

 #### 3.4.1.
 SeBackup and SeRestore
-The `SeBackup` and `SeRestore` allow an user to read and write to **any file in the system**, ignoring any DACL.
+The `SeBackup` and `SeRestore` allow a user to read and write to **any file in the system**, ignoring any DACL.
 They are used to perform full backup of the system without requiring full admin privileges.
 Using these privileges an attacker is able to export SAM database and extract users hashes offline.
 More in: `post-exploitation`.

 #### 3.4.2.
 SeTakeOwnership
 The `SeTakeOwnership` privilege allows a user to take ownership of any object on the system.
 An attacker can search for a service running as SYSTEM and take ownership of the service's executable.